ltcmelo/psychec/README.md

 ## The *cnippet* Driver Adaptor

-While Psyche-C is primarily used as a library for the implementation of static analysis tools, it still is a compiler frontend, and may also be used as such — this is done through the *cnippet* driver adaptor.
+While Psyche-C is primarily used as a library for the implementation of static analysis tools, it still is a compiler frontend, and may also be used as an ordinary C parser through the *cnippet* driver adaptor.

 ```c
 // node.c